perticascatalin/Learning/DPML/mcsp.md

 - `all_diff(v_i)`
 - `all_diff((v_i+1 - v_i) % n)`, `i <= n-1`

-**Note**: the above assumes that the notes (from a whole chromatic scale) are labeled as integers: 1, 2, ..., 12.
+**Note 2**: the above assumes that the notes (from a whole chromatic scale) are labeled as integers: 1, 2, ..., 12.
 These will represent the notes A, A#, B, C, ...
 G, G# in an octave, with `n = 12`.
 Depending on the use case, we might want to use notes or pitches (= notes + octave, then we go above 12, but 13 will simply represent note 1, with an octave higher - eg. note 1 is C0, then note 13 is C1).
 However, in my own experiments, I use 0, 0.5, 1, ..., 6 instead, so that intervals (the distance between 2 notes) are then directly measured in tones, like they are in music (eg. `tone + semitone = 1.5`, and not 3).

 Although the related studies do not mention this, the concept of using 12 different pitches / notes (from the chromatic scale) within any contiguous sequence of 12 notes is the basis for the **twelve-tone serialism** method of composition.
 This originated in the 1920s (see [M8]), so it is a very modern approach to musical composition.
 The purpose of using 12 different pitches is for the melody not to belong to a specific key.